How Much Does a Central Vacuum System Cost in 2025?

 Vacuum attachments cost $10 to $100 each.
 You can get attachments for different floor types, from tile and hardwood to carpet.
 Many attachments suit different needs, including upholstery attachments, crevice tools, and pet brushes.

 For a power brush, expect to pay $100 to $500.
-Standard suction brushes— powered by the suction from the main power unit—allow more flexibility regarding where you install the outlets; you don't need them close to an additional power outlet.
+Standard suction brushes— powered by the suction from the main power unit—allow more flexibility depending on where you install the outlets, as you don't need them close to an additional power outlet.
 However, if the power unit’s suction drops for any reason, the regular brush head won't work as well as it should.

 If you choose a powered brush head, expect to pay closer to the upper end of this price range.
-Powered brush heads connect to a nearby electrical outlet with a "pigtail."
+Powered brush heads connect to a nearby electrical outlet with a type of cable known as a "pigtail."
 They offer consistent power and efficiency, even if the suction from the main unit drops.

 Central vacuum power units cost $200 to $2,000.
 The power unit is a permanent fixture, often installed in your basement or garage.
 The tubing all connects to a large collection container on the appliance.
 This central unit provides the suction power to let you vacuum your house thoroughly and efficiently.
 They're available in many different sizes, with different wattage and power ratings.

-The cost for installation of a central vacuum system ranges from $400 to $1,500, not including parts.
-You'll need to hire a professional electrician or, if the electrical work is minimal and their license covers this type of work, a local handyperson may be able to tackle the job for you.
+The cost for installation of a central vacuum system ranges from $400 to $1,500 in labor.
+You'll need to hire a professional electrician, or if the electrical work is minimal and their license covers this type of work, a local handyperson may be able to tackle the job for you.
 Handypeople charge $55 to $75 per hour, while electricians cost $50 to $100 per hour.

 Expect to pay $100 to $300 to install a hose cabinet.
 If you want to keep your hose and attachments close to hand but out of sight, a hose cabinet is a smart option.
 You can choose a cabinet roomy enough to house all of your vacuum attachments, hoses, and other cleaning equipment.